NorthumbriaResearchComputing/oswald-docs/docs/index.md

 ## What Are Supercomputers Used For?

 Supercomputers are used in a wide range of fields of research.
-Oswald is commonally used in the following fields:
+Oswald is commonly used in the following fields:

 ...